apigee-127/swagger-tools/README.md

 * Semantic validation: Validates Swagger files above and beyond the structure of the file
 * Connect middleware for adding pertinent Swagger information to your requests (swagger-metadata)
 * Connect middleware for wiring request handlers to requests based on Swagger documentation (swagger-router)
+* Connect middleware for serving your Swagger documents and [Swagger UI][swagger-ui]
 * Connect middleware for using Swagger resource documents for pre-route validation (swagger-validator)
     * Validate the request Content-Type based on the operation's `consumes` value(s)
     * Validate the request parameter types